Can I apply in the UK?

 Applying in the UK before you have the award of your previous degree

-If you apply in the UK, you should have evidence of having successfully completed your previous course, by having your official award certificate, transcripts or an official award letter.
-If you are due to complete your course very soon or do not yet have your award then you can still apply for a visa in the UK using a Progression Confirmation Letter from your current department or school as evidence that you are expected to complete this course successfully before starting your new one.
+If you apply in the UK, you must have successfully completed your previous course in order to meet the UKVI rules on academic progression.
+If you are due to complete your course very soon or do not yet have your award then you can still apply for a visa in the UK using a Progression Confirmation Letter from your current department or school as evidence that you are expected to complete this course successfully before starting your new one and this must be confirmed in your CAS.

 This is particularly useful for current masters students who are either moving to a PhD course or starting a second masters before they have received their results.
 The Progression Confirmation Letter is an extra document that you must be able to provide to UKVI if asked to do so.